A constitutional co-operative movement

 Few people consent to corruption.

-Few people consent to public decline, resource hoarding, or systems that place profit ahead of health, education, and national improvement.
+Few people consent to systems that place profit ahead of health, education, and national improvement.

 A society is not truly self-governing if the public votes, but money decides.